WhatsApp Business API: App vs API — A Costly Mistake

 Option 1: WhatsApp Business App (Free)

-The WhatsApp Business App is Meta’s free product for small businesses.
-You download it from the app store, register with a business phone number, and set up a business profile.
+The WhatsApp Business App is Meta’s free option for small businesses.
+You grab it from the app store, sign up with a business phone number, and fill in your business profile.
+That’s it — you’re ready to chat with customers.

 What You Get